Lednerb/vestacp-backup-manager/README.md

 #VestaCP Backup Manager

-With the VestaCP Backup Manager you can easily manage all your Webserver backups created by the [Vesta Server Control Panel](http://vestacp.com)
+With the VestaCP Backup Manager you can easily manage all your Webserver backups created by the <a href="http://vestacp.com" target="_blank">Vesta Server Control Panel</a>